blackbat13/eternal-king/docs/characters/agnes.md

 One moment: frozen Nordic forest.
 The next: **Lorain’s Bar**, mid-sentence as Xeroth, in a form of disgruntled badger, lectured a sobbing time-traveler about "emotional baggage."
 Agnes collapsed onto the floor, hair flaring like a supernova, the token smoking in her grip.
 Lorain was at her side instantly, wings shielding her from the bar’s curious stares. *"Breathe"* she murmured, pressing a glass of starlight into Agnes’ trembling hand. *"You’re safe here."*

 But safety came with strings.
 The Weavers could still *feel* her—a splinter in the multiverse’s skin.
-Damien appeared in a swirl of shattered galaxies, eyes narrowed at the token in her palm. *"Ah,"* he said, plucking it from her. *"Baba Yaga’s key.
+Damien appeared in a swirl of shattered galaxies, eyes narrowed at the token in her palm. *"Ah"* he said, plucking it from her. *"Baba Yaga’s key.
 No wonder they’re hunting you."* He tossed it to Xeroth. *"Hide this.
 And fetch the old witch.
 Tell her… her prodigy’s home."*

 ---